 Five aforementioned points of a successful horse racing betting strategy are mutually connected and intertwined, which means that the whole deal will not work correctly if you do not follow through all the steps.

 When the foundations are set, understand the odds you are betting with and differentiate fixed odds betting from pari-mutuel betting to make sure your previous plans will not fall dead in the water as soon as you begin.
-Fixed odds bets are those with payouts that are agreed at the time a bet is made and will not change throughout the race, whereas the pari-mutuel betting is the contrast to fixed odds system.
-It is controlled by a ‘tote’ system which accounts for all the money in the betting pool and determines the payout odds by removing the house cut.
-The main difference to fixed odds betting is that you have no idea of the payouts until the betting pool is closed.
+Fixed odds bets are those with payouts that are agreed at the time a bet is made and will not change throughout the race, whereas the pari-mutuel betting is the contrast to the fixed-odds system.
+It is controlled by a ‘tote’ system which accounts for all the money in the betting pool and determines the potential payout odds by removing the house cut.
+The main difference to fixed-odds betting is that you have no idea of the payouts until the betting pool is closed.

 When your race is over – whether you win the bet or have lost it – make sure to keep track of it.
 It is a vital way to keep track of your wins and gains, but it also provides deeper insight into horses and races that can offer a statistical view further on as it will help you improve your choices.